forax/java-guide/guide/chapter00-genesis.md

 ```

 ## hashCode()
-You can also ask have an integer summary (a hash) of any objects
+You can also ask have an integer summary (a hash) of any object
-This is used to speed up data structures
+This is used to speed up data structures (hash table)
 Two objects that are equals() must have the same hashCode()
 ```java
 System.out.println(redLight.hashCode());